Vaginal discharge: Menstrual cycle

 The amount and consistency of vaginal discharge change with the menstrual cycle.
 In the days right after menstruation, vaginal discharge is minimal, and its consistency is thick and sticky.
 When approaching ovulation, the rising estrogen levels cause a concomitant increase in vaginal discharge.
 The amount of discharge produced at ovulation is 30 times greater than the amount produced directly following menstruation.
 The discharge also changes in color and consistency during this time, becoming clear with an elastic consistency, often likened to the colour and texture of egg whites.
 After ovulation the body's progesterone levels increase, which causes a decrease in the amount of vaginal discharge.
 The consistency of the discharge once again becomes thick and sticky and opaque in color.
 The discharge continues to decrease from the end of ovulation until the end of menstruation, and then after menstruation, it begins its rise again.

 Pregnancy

-During pregnancy, vaginal discharge volume increases as a result of the body's increased levels of estrogen and progesterone.The discharge is usually white or slightly gray, and may have a musty smell.
+During pregnancy, vaginal discharge volume increases as a result of the body's increased levels of estrogen and progesterone.
+The discharge is usually white or slightly gray, and may have a musty smell.
 The normal discharge of pregnancy does not contain blood or cause itching.
 The pH of the vaginal discharge in pregnancy tends to be more acidic than normal due to increased production of lactic acid.
 This acidic environment helps to provide protection from many infections, though conversely it also makes women more susceptible to vaginal yeast infections.

 Postpartum

-Discharge may be red and heavy for the first few days as it consists of blood and the superficial mucous membrane that lined the uterus during pregnancy.
+Postpartum discharge, called lochia, may be red and heavy for the first few days as it consists of blood and the superficial mucous membrane that lined the uterus during pregnancy.
 This discharge normally begins to taper and should become more watery and change in color from pinkish brown to yellowish white.